 The underwriter also may purchase up to an additional 1,800,000 shares of common stock and additional warrants to purchase up to 1,800,000 shares of common stock from us at the public offering price for each security, less the underwriting discount, within 30 days after the date of this prospectus to cover overallotments.
 In addition to the underwriting discount, we have agreed to pay up to \$140,000 of the fees and expenses of the underwriter in connection with this offering.
-As additional compensation, we plan to issue the underwriter warrants to purchase a number of shares of common stock equal to 2.0% of the number of shares of common stock sold in this offering at an exercise price of \$\text{per share (125% of the aggregate offering price for a share of common stock and corresponding warrant).
+As additional compensation, we plan to issue the underwriter warrants to purchase a number of shares of common stock sold in this offering at an exercise price of \$ per share (125% of the aggregate offering price for a share of common stock and corresponding warrant).
 See "Underwriting."